Resources

 Freight Class Reference Guide

 NMFC classes and their density ranges.
 Not sure of your class?
-Request a quote and we'll help.
+We can help.
+Request a quote.

 ClassDensityExamplesRelative Cost